john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 ### Post-Mortem

-It took a while, but I finally re-watched all those episodes in the above order.
+It took a while, but I finally re-watched all the episodes above in River's timeline order.

 > **NO SPOILERS**